ncsa/xalt/README.md

 granting additional telemetry on the system.

 ##### PKG
-These records are generated for python imports.
-Each import leads to a seperate package record, usually named something like
+These records are generated for Python imports.
+Each import leads to a separate package record, usually named something like

-    pkg.<hostname>.<datetime>.<user>.<xalt_run_uuid>.<*>.json
+> pkg.<hostname>.<datetime>.<user>.<xalt_run_uuid>.<*>.json

-These records are generated due to the presence of `$PYTHONPATH`, which injects `/sw/workload/xalt2/xalt/xalt/site_packages/sitecustomize.py` into the interpreter.
+These records are generated due to `$PYTHONPATH`, which injects `/sw/workload/xalt2/xalt/xalt/site_packages/sitecustomize.py` into the interpreter.
 This program in turn generates the list of imports and calls one of the XALT executables which stores this record in `/dev/shm`.
 These records are then moved to the specified file-prefix when `myfini()` is invoked in order to avoid slowing down user code while it executes.
 However, this leads to issues with evicting these records in the case of a program not exiting normally.
 This can be bypassed by putting [`epilog/xalt.sh`](https://github.com/ScreamingPigeon/xalt/blob/main/epilog/xalt.sh) in the slurm epilog.
 Ensure that this is run BEFORE `/dev/shm` is cleared at the end of the job.
 Since these incomplete records still have the run_uuid, they can be connected to the start record of a job.

 #### Debugging
-You can turn on debugging statements by exporting `XALT_TRACING=yes` in the shell you're using.
+You can turn on debugging statements by exporting `XALT_TRACING=yes` in your shell.

 ### Python CLI Tool
 XALT can be used to help debug user issues.
 Once the user loads the XALT module, logs will begin generating in the file-prefix directory.
-A python CLI tool was developed to pull relevant records given any of the following information
+A Python CLI tool was developed to pull relevant records given any of the following information
 - USER
 - xalt_run_uuid
 - slurm job id